henriclinden/isr-btstack/README.md

 This tells the macOS Bluetooth stack not to use any other Bluetooth hardware except for the builtin.

+The test apps depends on libusb.
+This can be installed using Homebrew.

+    brew install libusb

 ## Linux
 TBD